khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 - Live captioning will be provided both for in person and online attendees by using the Zoom captioning system.

 - Prayer rooms will be available in the Rob Cooke Hub, a short walking distance from the main conference building<!-- and it is wheelchair accessible-->.

+- A quiet room and a sensory room will be available to allow for guests to self-regulate if needed.
+The quiet room will be a calm and silent space for guests.
+The sensory room will be a space with creative and non-creative sensory options, such as headphone stations and drawing tables.

 We will be updating this information on a weekly basis.
 We are currently looking into providing BSL interpreters and hearing loops.
 If you have any questions please contact enhancingad@gmail.com.